-Motivational interviewing is an evidence-based guiding style of communication that awakens an individual’s own motivation for change.
+Motivational interviewing (MI) is an evidence-based guiding style of communication that awakens an individual’s own motivation for change and taking action.
+It is an effective communication tool for helpers to support an individual in their growth and development.
 It is a way of talking about change with someone who is ambivalent about change, in a collaborative and supportive way.